faltenberg/nibblecpu/readme.md

 Nibble CPU
 ==========

 The Nibble CPU is a simple 4bit processor for teaching purposes.
+Version 0 is based on a shared-bus architecture and uses latches.
+Version 1 has a datapath and uses flip-flops, thus being faster.
-There is a version based upon latches and an optimized version based upon flip-flops.
-Both CPUs have the following
+Both CPUs have the following characteristics:
-characteristics:

 - 4bit ALU for addtion and subtraction
-- Accumulator architecture (Latch version: bus architecture)
 - 4bit instruction code + 4bit of immediate value
 - 2 addressing modes (immediate, absolute)
 - 16 half-bytes of RAM
 - 16 bytes of ROM for code
 - 2 clock ticks per cycle
-- 2 cylces per instruction (Latch version: 7 cycles)
+- v0: 7 cylces per instruction, v1: 2 cycles per instruction

 Usage